Social procurement objectives

 Targets:

-• Non-trade Construction Award covered labour: at least 7 % of each non-trade Construction Award covered labour position must be performed by women.
+• Non-trade Construction Award covered labour: women are required to perform at least 7 % of the total estimated hours of work for each non-trade Construction Award covered labour position.

-• Management/supervisory and specialist labour (staff): at least 35 % of each management/supervisory and specialist labour (staff) position must be performed by women.
+• Management/supervisory and specialist labour (staff): women are required to perform at least 35 % of the total estimated hours of work for each management/supervisory and specialist labour (staff) position.

 • Contractors must engage women as apprentices and trainees for at least 4% of the contract works’ total estimated labour hours.